 Long before you get in the car or book transportation tickets, find out what the passport requirements for children are.
 While the best method is to get a passport for your kids, U.S. and Canadian citizens ages 15 or younger with parental consent are allowed to cross the borders at land and sea entry points with certified copies of their birth certificates rather than passports.
 The Canada Border Services Agency suggests identification such as an original birth certificate, baptismal certificate, passport, or immigration document.

 You can also apply for a NEXUS Card for your children at no cost.
 If none of these are available, get a letter stating that you are the children's parent or guardian from your doctor or lawyer, or from the hospital where the children were born.
+Because of an increase in child trafficking, the border personnel are very vigilant and may question your family and carefully examine these documents.

 Customs Process for Children

 Have the necessary ID for your children ready to present to a customs officer.
 Children old enough to speak for themselves may be encouraged to do so by the customs officer, so be prepared to let older children answer the officer's questions.
-It would be smart to prepare your kids on what kind of questions to expect before they meet with the customs officer.
+It would be smart to prepare your kids for what kind of questions to expect before they meet with the customs officer.
 If you are traveling by car, all adults or guardians should be in the same vehicle as their children when they get to the border.
 This makes the process easier and quicker for everyone.

 Divorced parents who share custody of their children should carry copies of the legal custody documents.
 Even if you are not divorced from the child's other parent, bring the other parent's written permission to take the child over the border.
 Include contact information so border guard can call the other parent if necessary.
 If a child is traveling with a school group, charity, or other event where a parent or guardian is not present, the adult in charge should have written permission from the parents to supervise the children, including the name and contact information for the parent/guardian.